alajusticia/laravel-logins/README.md

 ### Configure the user provider

-This package comes with a modified Eloquent user provider that retrieve remembered users from the logins table, allowing each session to have its own remember token and giving us the ability to revoke sessions individually.
+This package comes with a modified Eloquent user provider that retrieves remembered users from the logins table, allowing each session to have its own remember token and giving us the ability to revoke sessions individually.

+When using Laravel Logins, you DON'T need to use the `Illuminate\Session\Middleware\AuthenticateSession` middleware for the "Logout other devices" feature to work.
+Each login having its own remember token, we don't have to rehash the user password or to add overhead to check the password hash at every request using the AuthenticateSession middleware.

 In your `auth.php` configuration file, use the `logins` driver in the user providers list for the users you want to enable logins: